michgur/KLMN-Compiler/README.md

 * Functions
 * Interoprablity with other JVM languages
 * **The only limit is your imagination!** (and the JVM limitations)
-### How to create a programming language using the KLMN© Compiler Framework:
+# How to create a programming language using the KLMN© Compiler Framework:
+_See the klmn package in the source code for a more detailed & complex example_
 ## Step 1: Terminal symbols and Tokenizer
 Terminal Symbols are the 'words' of your language.
 Let's define some Terminals:
 ```java